Expect Copper prices to trade lower today: Angel Commodities

 Outlook

-LME Copper prices are currently trading lower by 0.2 percent at $5533/t.
-Prices are expected to trade lower today as investors will keenly watch NFP numbers from the US due today.
-Also, risk appetite will be lower this week ahead of Sunday's French presidential election second round.
+LME Copper prices are currently trading lower by 1 percent at $5529/t.
+Prices are expected to trade lower today as high inventories at both LME and Shanghai warehouses will add to supply woes.
+Also, China reported a trade surplus in April but both imports and exports fell short of expectations.
 We expect MCX copper prices to trade lower today.

 For all commodities report, click here